nrfconnect/sdk-nrf/doc/nrf/libraries/others/bl_crypto.rst

 The bootloader crypto library is the cryptography library that is used by the :ref:`bootloader`.

-The API is public because applications that are booted by the immutable bootloader can call functions from this library via the bootloader's code, through external APIs.
+The API is public because applications that are booted by the immutable bootloader can call functions from this library using the bootloader's code, through external APIs.
 See :ref:`doc_fw_info_ext_api` for more information.

 The library provides the following functionality: